FrietzeLabUVM/peaksat/README.md

 # peaksat
 R package to do peak saturation analysis for ChIP-seq (and other) data.

+Please see [this overview](https://frietzelabuvm.github.io/peaksat/) for installation and basic usage instructions.

 ## Setup Notes

 Depends on macs2 and samtools being installed and executable.